UrbanInstitute/nccs/_datasets/core.md

   doi: 10.5555/xxxxxxxxxxx
 ---

+## Overview

+The Core Data Series is a vital resource for researchers, policymakers, and anyone interested in understanding the nonprofit sector in the United States.
+The NCCS, a project of the Urban Institute, collects, compiles, and disseminates data on nonprofits and charitable organizations.
+The Core Data Series, in particular, is a comprehensive dataset that provides essential information about these organizations.

+Data Collection and Sources: The NCCS Core Data Series collects data from various sources, including the Internal Revenue Service (IRS) Form 990 filings, which nonprofits are required to submit.
+This data includes financial information, governance details, and other organizational characteristics.

+* Financial Data: Revenue, expenses, assets, and liabilities, allowing for financial analysis and benchmarking.
+* Programs and Activities: Descriptions of the organization's activities, programs, and mission statements.
+* Geographic Information: Location and service areas of nonprofits.
+* Time Series Data: Researchers can access historical data, which is crucial for tracking trends and changes in the nonprofit sector over time.

 ## Use

 Data can be downloaded via the [**data catalog**](https://lecy.github.io/nccs/catalogs/catalog-core.html) page or the [**nccsdata R package**](https://urbaninstitute.github.io/nccsdata/).
 Statistical packages have the advantage of process documentation and reproducibility.
 Data acquisition steps with the package might look like one of the following queries: